OtterGH/M24-MPG-421-XiODevices/README.md

 2. Add Workspace = XiO-API
 	1. Add Authorization
 		1. Type = API Key
-		2. Fill in Key = XiO-subscription-key
+		2. Fill in the Key: Key = "XiO-subscription-key"
-		3. Value = [ get this value from the XiO admin or Account Settings]
+		3. Fill in Value = [ get this value from the XiO admin or Account Settings]
 		4. Add Variable
 			1. Variable = accountid
 			2. Initial Value = [get this value from the XiO admin or Account Settings ]